djnikola/christmas/README.md

    XXX
 ```

-To me it seems it should be like this:
+to me it seems it should be like this:

 ```
     +
     X
   XXXXX
 ```
-The code is written in assumpstion
+The code is written based on this assumption.

 ## Documentation